noveogroup/backbone.iobind/README.md

 The app is found in the `example` folder.
 View the [Documentation Article](http://alogicalparadox.com/backbone.iobind/index.html#exampleapp) on the example app for instructions on how to get everything set up.

+In short, run `node example/app.js` from the root directory.

 ## Protip